-A commonly heard criticism of religion is that it is ‘blind belief’, belief unsupported by the fact of realty, it is a conglomeration of superstitions, a mass of myths, a hotch-potch of unfounded concepts and ideas and therefore it is irrelevant to our lives today.
+A commonly heard criticism of religion is that it is ‘blind belief’, a belief unsupported by the fact of reality, it is a conglomeration of superstitions, a mass of myths, a hotch-potch of unfounded concepts and ideas and therefore it is irrelevant to our lives today.

 I beg to disagree with this view of religion, and I would like to show that the teachings of religion are very relevant to our lives today as they were 1400 years ago.
-The Prophet of Islam (peace be upon him) was wise, sharp, clear thinking, and above all compassionate.
-Consequently his teachings were wise, life changing and beneficial for all aspects of human life, in brief we can say that there are three great gifts that Muhammad (peace be upon him) gave to humanity, his legacy is he;
+The Prophet of Islam (peace be upon him) was wise, sharp, clear-thinking, and above all compassionate.
+Consequently, his teachings were wise, life-changing and beneficial for all aspects of human life, in brief, we can say that there are three great gifts that Muhammad (peace be upon him) gave to humanity, his legacy is that he:

 - Explained the true perspective of reality

 - Taught moral values and ways of developing human relationships

 - Promoted the use of reason and intellect

 The common perception of life held at the time of the Prophet of Islam (peace be upon him) was that life is merely eating, drinking and enjoying oneself and then dying.

 Desires had become gods, idol worship was the way to express this belief about worldly life, material wealth was the ‘be all and end all’ of life and they did not realise that this is only a brief moment in history.
 They made physical idols, gods from stone or clay that represented their desires, fancies and whims, men created their own gods according to their own fantasies, gods would be hawkish or dove-like and easily manipulated, those that will scum to their desires and wishes.